Kong/docs.konghq.com/app/_src/gateway/upgrade/backup-and-restore.md

 {% endnavtab %}
 {% navtab DB-less mode %}

-In DB-less mode, use the Kong CLI to restore your configuration from a declarative config file.
+In DB-less mode, use the kong config CLI to restore your configuration from a declarative config file.

 1. Validate the backup configuration file before restoring it: